Chelsea Handler Calls Angelina Jolie A

-Chelsea Handler, less a stranger to controversy than good ratings, had some strong words for Angelina Jolie regarding her pending divorce.
+Chelsea Handler, no stranger to controversy, had some strong words for Angelina Jolie regarding her pending divorce.
 The longtime Jennifer Aniston ally shared her opinion in a clip from her Netflix show shared to social media.
 She, clearly, still holds strong negative feelings towards Jolie.

 “Brad and Angelina always said they wouldn’t get married until everyone could get married,” Handler said.
 “And I always said I wouldn’t get married until they got divorced, so I’m officially accepting proposals.
 I’m ready.”

-She also blamed Jolie directly for Pitt's rumoured issue with marijuana and alcohol.
+She also blamed Jolie directly for Pitt's rumored issue with pot and alcohol.

 She then invited viewers to follow her on Twitter.